 A franchisee seeking to renew an existing franchise without substantive changes to the current authorization must submit a completed Solid Waste Facility Franchise Application form and provide all additional information as required, unless Metro staff directs otherwise.
-A franchisee may submit a franchise renewal application not less than 120 days before the current franchise expires.
 If a franchisee fails to timely submit a renewal application, the franchisee's authority to operate may lapse.
-Additionally, the Chief Operating Officer is not obligated to renew a franchise earlier than the expiration date of the existing franchise even if the franchisee files a renewal application more than 120 days before the existing franchise expires.
+Additionally, Metro is not obligated to renew a franchise earlier than the expiration date of the existing franchise even if the franchisee files a renewal application before the existing franchise expires.
 The fee for filing a franchise renewal application is \$500.
 See Metro Code Chapter 5.01 for more information regarding the renewal of franchises.